jwanthon/NumericalBeamsSU25/README.md

 - **FixedFreeStringFEM.m** uses FEM modeling to determine the mode shapes of a "fixed-free" string.
 Its **assumptions are incorrect and thus unused.**
 - **BIBIBeamNumericFEM.m** uses numeric FEM modeling to determine the mode shapes and eigenstructure of a built in-built in beam.
 - **FFFFBeamNumericFEM.m** uses numeric FEM modeling to determine the mode shapes and eigenstructure of a free free-free free beam.
+- **PiecewiseBeamNumericFEM.m** uses numeric FEM modeling to determine if different types of piecewise functions are complete enough to model for beam problems.

 ## Functions
 Contains MATLAB functions scripts used in other .m files throughout the repository.